ocapn/ocapn-test-suite/README.md

 receipt of a message it should send the greeting "Hello" (string) to the object referenced by the argument.

+This greeting should be sent as a `op:deliver` (**not** `op:deliver-only`) and the resulting promise should be discarded (no references retained).
+The implementation should (if possible) try to arrange so that the GC is run upon resolution of the promise.

 This should be available at the swiss num: "VMDDd1voKWarCe2GvgLbxbVFysNzRPzx"

 ### Promise resolver